XinyiLilyMiao/ApexBank_copy/README.md

 Models--feature

 Average_daily_transactions.sql
-1. calculate average daily transactions from transaction table for each customer
+1. Calculate average daily transactions from transaction table for each customer

 users_final.sql
 1. Calculate Avg days of inactivity,days to first transaction, days since last transaction for each customer.